VCN AND ULTRASONICS CLEANING

 VCN AND ULTRASONICS CLEANING OF A TUBE:

-Two tubes were cleaned in a surfactant solution for two minutes, one in the VCN process and the second one in a 40 kHz ultrasonic bath using 100 watts/gallon energy.
-The remaining oil was measured using A total carbon analyzer.
-The results for three different locations in the tube as shown in the figure are shown in the graph below.
+Two tubes were cleaned in a surfactant solution for 2 minutes: one in the VCN process and the other in a 40 kHz ultrasonic bath at 100 watts/gallon.
+The remaining oil was measured using a total carbon analyzer.
+The results for three different locations in the tube, as shown in the figure, are shown in the graph below.